DCA.fun Pig LogoDCA.fun

 1. Always validate quote data before execution

-2. Monitor gas prices to maintain profitability
+2. Monitor gas prices

 3. Use MEV protection (flashbots, etc.)